Finiteness properties of affine difference algebraic groups: Difference algebraic groups: Examples and linearity

-In this section we introduce $\s$-algebraic groups and give some examples.
-We also show that every $\s$-algebraic group is isomorphic to a $\s$-closed subgroup of the general linear group.
+In this section we define $\s$-algebraic groups and present several examples.
+We also show that every $\s$-algebraic group is isomorphic to a $\s$-closed subgroup of some general linear group.

-From now on we will work over a fixed $\s$-field $k$.
-By an algebraic group over $k$, we mean an affine group scheme of finite type over $k$.
-(So an algebraic group need not be smooth.)
-Since the category of $\s$-varieties has products and a terminal object (Remark \ref{rem: products}) the following definition makes sense.
+We work over a fixed $\s$-field $k$.
+Since the category of $\s$-varieties has products and a terminal object (Remark \ref{rem: products}) we can make the following definition.

-\begin{defi} Let $k$ be a $\s$-field.
-A \emph{$\s$-algebraic group} over $k$ is a group object in the category of $\s$-varieties over $k$. \end{defi} Alternatively, we could define a $\s$-algebraic group as functor from $k$-$\s$-$\alg$ to $\groups$, the category of groups, which is representable by a finitely $\s$-generated $k$-$\s$-algebra.
-A \emph{morphism of $\s$-algebraic groups} is of course a morphisms of $\s$-varieties that respects the group structure.
-A \emph{$\s$-closed embedding} of $\s$-algebraic groups is a morphism of $\s$-algebraic groups which is a $\s$-closed embedding of $\s$-varieties.
+\begin{defi} A \emph{$\s$-algebraic group} over $k$ is a group object in the category of $\s$-varieties over $k$. \end{defi} Alternatively, we could define a $\s$-algebraic group as a functor from $k$-$\s$-$\alg$ to $\groups$, the category of groups, that is representable by a finitely $\s$-generated $k$-$\s$-algebra.
+A \emph{morphism of $\s$-algebraic groups} is a morphism of $\s$-varieties that respects the group structure.
+A \emph{\mbox{$\s$-closed} embedding} $\f\colon G\iar H$ of \mbox{$\s$-al}gebraic groups is a morphism of \mbox{$\s$-al}gebraic groups that is a $\s$-closed embedding of $\s$-varieties.

-\begin{defi} Let $k$ be a $\s$-field.
-A $k$-$\s$-Hopf algebra is a Hopf algebra $A$ over $k$ with the structure of a $k$-$\s$-algebra such that the Hopf-algebra structure maps $\Delta\colon A\to A\otimes_k A$, $S\colon A\to A$ and $\varepsilon\colon A\to k$ are morphisms of $k$-$\s$-algebras. \end{defi} A \emph{$k$-$\s$-Hopf subalgebra} of a $k$-$\s$-Hopf algebra is a Hopf subalgebra which is a $k$-$\s$-subalgebra. \begin{prop} The category of $\s$-algebraic groups over $k$ is anti--equivalent to the category of $k$-$\s$-Hopf algebras that are finitely $\s$-generated over $k$. \end{prop} \begin{proof} This follows from Remark \ref{rem: equivalence of categories for svarieties} in an analogous fashion to Theorem 1.4 in \cite{Waterhouse:IntroductiontoAffineGroupSchemes}. \end{proof}